sg893052/sonic-buildimage/devops/telemetry/SONiC Threshold feature spec.md

 This command is used to configure a threshold for a specific multicast queue of a CPU port.
 The threshold value is provided in %.
 Valid values are 1-100.

+4) buffer-pool threshold {bufferpoolname} {threshold_value}

+   Example : sonic(config)# buffer-pool threshold ingress_lossless_pool 77

+This command is used to configure buffer-pool threshold on ingress and egress buffers.
+The threshold value is provided in %.
+Valid values are 1-100.

 ### 3.7.2 KLISH show commands

 1) show threshold priority-group {headroom \| shared}